News

 If you’ve made it this far you should have a pretty decent understanding of Net Zero 2050 as well as climate change as a whole.

-We’ve established the importance of Net Zero and, hopefully, provided you with enough information to help you and your organisation play your part in achieving net zero by 2050.
+We’ve established the importance of net zero and, hopefully, provided you with enough information to help you and your organisation play your part in achieving net zero by 2050.

 You should also have an understanding of how each sector is currently performing and what they still need to do to achieve this goal.

-Bonus Chapter – Q & A With Ed Horgan
+Bonus Chapter – Q & A

-We also assist many organisations in gaining the required finance for investment and this can be forthcoming from government financial incentive programmes, or private sector investment.
+Once the net zero strategy and implementation plan is approved, Zenergi support clients with the delivery of the range of opportunities set out within the Deliver phase of the Zen Zero framework.
+This may involve supporting organisations in gaining the required finance for investment and this can be forthcoming from government financial incentive programmes, or private sector investment.
 These are generally designed to be at least financially neutral to the organisation, with the energy cost savings repaying the financial loans through the life of the project.

 Finally, the profound effect of climate change is leading to increasing carbon legislation and reporting and we work with our clients to both achieve compliance and/or maximise delivered financial incentives.